td0g/PCB_Gcode_Toolkit/README.md

 If you are able to probe the surface of the blank workpiece, then you can use this tool to apply the data you collected to a .Gcode file.
 It will create a new .Gcode file which constantly adjusts the Z height of the tool to account for the unevenness of the blank.

 There are two options available: Bilinear Interpolation and Bicubic Spline Interpolation.
-A description of both algorithms is available in PDF format.
+Descriptions of both algorithms are available in PDF format.
 The Bilinear Interpolation is a simpler algorithm but requires a dense probe grid.

 ![Bilinear Interpolation - Courtesy of Wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/d/dd/Interpolation-bilinear.svg/220px-Interpolation-bilinear.svg.png)